Diversity in Healthcare & Law Resources

 Dr. Sharon Malotte, Physician.
 Dr. Malotte was the first indigenous Nevadan to go to medical school (at Stanford).
 She is from the TeMoak Band of the Western Shoshones of the South Fork Indian Reservation.
 She is an internist, emergency staff physician and medical director of a long term care facility.

-VADM Jerome Adams, MD, MPH, Physician.
-Vice Admiral Dr. Adams is our current Surgeon General of the United States.
+Former U.S. Surgeon General Jerome Adams, MD, MPH, Physician.
+Vice Admiral Dr. Adams was our Surgeon General of the United States during the Trump Administration.
 He holds the rank of Vice Admiral in the U.S. Public Health Service Commissioned Corps.
-In his role he oversees 6000 uniformed health officers who serve in nearly 800 locations around the world promoting and protecting the health and safety of the United States.
+In his role he oversaw the 6000 uniformed health officers who serve in nearly 800 locations around the world promoting and protecting the health and safety of the United States.
+Dr. Adams is now a Presidential Fellow at Purdue University leading health equity initiatives.

 U.S. Rep. Sharice Davids, JD.
 U.S. Representative Davids was elected in 2018 as one of the first Native American women elected to Congress (two were elected in 2018).
 A member of the Ho-Chunk Nation from Kansas, she has her law degree from Cornell.

-U.S. Rep. Deb Haaland, JD.
-Also elected in 2018 to the U.S. Congress as one of the first Native American women elected to Congress, Representative Haaland is a member of the Laguna Pueblo and a 35th generation New Mexican.
+Secretary Deb Haaland, JD.
+Was elected in 2018 to the U.S. Congress as one of the first Native American women elected to Congress.
+Representative Haaland is a member of the Laguna Pueblo and a 35th generation New Mexican.
 She earned her law degree from University of New Mexico School of Law.
+She has now made history as the first Native American to serve as a cabinet secretary--Secretary of the Interior.

 Here are careers to watch: Harvard Medical School's student body president LaShyra (Lash) Nolen is an activist, medical student, and Harvard Med's first Black woman to serve as student body president.
 She is also a classmate of Purdue's William Mbongo who graduated from Purdue, completed a Fulbright for a year doing research at the Pasteur Institute in Paris before starting at Harvard Medical.